Misinformation and myths about ATS-friendly resumes. They are everywhere.

 Try this: Open your highly designed resume in MS Word and then “save as” an ASCII text file.
 Next, close the document and then reopen it in a text reader.
 While this isn’t a perfect test, for the most part, what you see in that text file is what the ATS will “see.”

-That means, when you are concerned about ATS, the font type or style you use doesn’t matter.
+That means, when you are concerned about ATS, the font type or style you use in the resume doesn’t matter.
 The font size doesn’t matter.
 The font color doesn’t matter.
 You can even use white font, italics, bolding, and underlining—all those things that we used to be told not to use no longer matter when creating an ATS-friendly resume.

 Myth #3: You Can Never Use Tables in An ATS Friendly Resume